 Imagine this: You come across a new app that promises to do exactly what you want it to, and you eagerly hit the download button.
 A moment later, the app launches, and you’re ready to get started.
-But first, you have to sign up for an account, and then give the app permission to access your location and send you push notifications, and then go through the tutorial, and so on.
+But first, you have to sign up for an account, before giving the app permission to access your location and send you push notifications.
+Then you have to go through the tutorial, and so on!

 If users encounter friction in one of your flows, there’s a chance that they’ll leave your app for good.
 That’s why it’s critical to optimize each and every one of your mobile user flows.

 So, how can you make user flows that are simple, effective, and friction-free?
 Here are a few oft-overlooked techniques that everyone should know.

 1) Use Data to Optimise App User Flow

 As a rule of thumb, the numbers come before everything else.
 There’s not much you can safely do in marketing without collecting data to inform your decisions.

 Changing your app’s user flows based on gut feeling is risky, to say the least.
 At best, it might improve your app in some ways while hurting it in others — but at worst, it could cost you users.
 If you want to consistently improve your app rather than leaving things to chance, your best bet is to base your decisions on user data.

 There are many ways to collect user data for your app, but the most efficient option is to use an integrated mobile marketing solution that can consolidate data from multiple sources, for example, as the Leanplum mobile engagement platform does.
 Instead of importing and processing data from a siloed analytics platform (which may be error-prone), you can access your data directly and use it to optimize your user flows.